Sulfur compounds: Organic compounds

 Compounds with carbon–sulfur multiple bonds are uncommon, an exception being carbon disulfide, a volatile colorless liquid that is structurally similar to carbon dioxide.
 It is used as a reagent to make the polymer rayon and many organosulfur compounds.
 Unlike carbon monoxide, carbon monosulfide is stable only as an extremely dilute gas, found between solar systems.

 Organosulfur compounds are responsible for some of the unpleasant odors of decaying organic matter.
 They are widely known as the odorant in domestic natural gas, garlic odor, and skunk spray.
 Not all organic sulfur compounds smell unpleasant at all concentrations: the sulfur-containing monoterpenoid (grapefruit mercaptan) in small concentrations is the characteristic scent of grapefruit, but has a generic thiol odor at larger concentrations.
 Sulfur mustard, a potent vesicant, was used in World War I as a disabling agent.

-Sulfur–sulfur bonds are a structural component used to stiffen rubber, similar to the disulfide bridges that rigidify proteins (see biological below).
+Sulfur–sulfur bonds are a structural component used to stiffen rubber, similar to the disulfide bridges that rigidify proteins.
 In the most common type of industrial "curing" or hardening and strengthening of natural rubber, elemental sulfur is heated with the rubber to the point that chemical reactions form disulfide bridges between isoprene units of the polymer.
 This process, patented in 1843, made rubber a major industrial product, especially in automobile tires.
 Because of the heat and sulfur, the process was named vulcanization, after the Roman god of the forge and volcanism.